 With the history of the south to get lost in, quaint towns that’ll remind you of western Europe, and hot springs for miles, Arkansas is nothing like what you imagine when you close your eyes.
-There’s something for every traveler here, and you’ll discover something new each time you visit.
+There’s something for every traveler here in The Natural State, as Arkansas is known, and you’ll discover something new each time you visit.

 5 of the Best RV Parks in Arkansas

 Tom Sawyer’s RV Park is all about relaxing on the banks of the Mississippi like the Mark Twain character it’s named after.
 There is no lack of amenities at Tom Sawyer’s RV Park.
 You have the choice of gravel or concrete pads, both back-in and pull-through with electric, water, and sewer hookups.
 Showers, laundry, and internet access are provided at no extra cost.